ikarus-project/ikarus/docs/website/01_theory/solvers.md

 1. With this function several properties of the nonlinear solver can be set.
 E.g. residual tolerance or maximum number of iterations.
 2. Solves the non-linear problem.
 One can pass an initial guess to the function.
 Otherwise the zero vector is assumed.
-   It returns`SolverInformation` which contains information on the sucess of the solution step and other information as the needed iterations.
+   It returns`SolverInformation` which contains information on the success of the solution step and other information as the needed iterations.
 3. Simply returns the underlying `nonLinearOperator`, see [Link](nonlinearOperator.md)

 !!! note